-Clare is superb at doing research and then being judicious as he marshals and metes out his material.
-We find out that Lady Astor suggested merchant seamen be compelled to wear yellow armbands on shore, signalling their potential for carrying venereal disease, and later told Parliament that a colleague suggested that ‘he would not expect ferrets to live in such conditions.’
-We hear about the floating patch of plastic the size of Texas accreting in the Pacific and the young author tells us about the symbolism of tattoos, from the gold dragon which shows a sailor who has crossed the date line through the leather-back turtle for crossing the equator and the swallow signifying five thousand miles to the blue star etched on the skin for going round the Cape of Good Hope.
+Clare is superb at doing research and then being judicious as he marshals and meets out his material.
+We find out that Lady Astor suggested merchant seamen be compelled to wear yellow armbands onshore, signalling their potential for carrying venereal disease, and later told Parliament that a colleague suggested that ‘he would not expect ferrets to live in such conditions.’
+We hear about the floating patch of plastic the size of Texas accreting in the Pacific and the young author tells us about the symbolism of tattoos, from the gold dragon which shows a sailor who has crossed the dateline through the leatherback turtle for crossing the equator and the swallow signifying five thousand miles to the blue star etched on the skin for going around the Cape of Good Hope.
 At other times he teases and disinters meaning from his documents, such as a superb, Geoff Dyer-style examination of a photograph of a survivor of the flaming seas following an Atlantic U-boat attack.
 The man is covered in oil, ‘the left side of his face shines as though moulded into a plastic mask:’

 His eyes are narrowed almost shut and his mouth gasps blackly open, the human equivalent of an oiled seabird.
 He is not in the ship’s sickroom, which suggests he is a low priority case: much worse it taking place out of shot.